Loading...

 Skip to main content

-KHYBER PASS, a narrow defile 33 m. long, in one place only 10 ft. wide, through not lofty but precipitous mountains connecting Afghanistan and Pakistan, and India cutting through the northeastern part of the Spin Ghar mountains.
+Khyber Pass is a narrow defile 33 mile long, in one place only 10 ft. wide, through not lofty but precipitous mountains connecting Afghanistan and Pakistan, and India cutting through the northeastern part of the Spin Ghar mountains.